tatsu432/tatsu432.github.io/_pages/about.md

 ### Publications
 * Shimizu, T., Kawamura, K., Muroi, T., Narita, Y., Tateno, K., Udagawa, T., and Saito, Y. **[Off-Policy Evaluation and Learning for the Future under Non-Stationarity](ttps://dl.acm.org/doi/abs/10.1145/3690624.3709237)**.
 Proceedings of the 31st ACM SIGKDD Conference on Knowledge Discovery and Data Mining V. 1 (pp. 1256-1264).
 * Shimizu, T., Tanaka, K., Kishimoto, R., Kiyohara, H., Nomura, M., and Saito, Y. **[Effective Off-Policy Evaluation and Learning in Contextual Combinatorial Bandits](https://dl.acm.org/doi/abs/10.1145/3640457.3688099)**.
 Proceedings of the 18th ACM Conference on Recommender Systems.
-* Shimizu, T. and Forastiere, L. **[Doubly Robust Estimator for Off-Policy Evaluation with Large Action Spaces](https://ieeexplore.ieee.org/abstract/document/10372057)**. in Proceedings of the 2023 IEEE Symposium Series on Computational Intelligence.
+* Shimizu, T. and Forastiere, L. **[Doubly Robust Estimator for Off-Policy Evaluation with Large Action Spaces](https://ieeexplore.ieee.org/abstract/document/10372057)**.
+Proceedings of the 2023 IEEE Symposium Series on Computational Intelligence.
-* Shimizu, T. **[Diffusion Model in Causal Inference with Unmeasured Confounders](https://ieeexplore.ieee.org/abstract/document/10372009)**. in Proceedings of the 2023 IEEE Symposium Series on Computational Intelligence.
+* Shimizu, T. **[Diffusion Model in Causal Inference with Unmeasured Confounders](https://ieeexplore.ieee.org/abstract/document/10372009)**.
+Proceedings of the 2023 IEEE Symposium Series on Computational Intelligence.

 ### Awards
 * 2023 Jul.
 Waseda University, Okuma Memorial Scholarship
-  * Ranked top 1 of approximately 863 students in terms of GPA at the School of Political Science and Economics at Waseda University in 2023
+  * Ranked in the top 1 of approximately 863 students in terms of GPA at the School of Political Science and Economics at Waseda University in 2023
 * 2023 May.
 Yale University, [End of Term Report](https://poorvucenter.yale.edu/teaching/teaching-how/chapter-7-teaching-yale-college/grading-and-other-academic-issues)
   * Recognized as an exceptional work at the graduate seminar: Advanced Topics in Causal Inference Methods
 * 2022 Jul.
 Waseda University Okuma Memorial Scholarship
-  * Ranked top 1 of approximately 863 students in terms of GPA at the School of Political Science and Economics at Waseda University in 2022
+  * Ranked in the top 1 of approximately 863 students in terms of GPA at the School of Political Science and Economics at Waseda University in 2022
 * 2022 Mar.
 Waseda University School of Political Science and Economics Dean's Scholars Award
-  * Ranked top 1 of approximately 863 students in terms of GPA at the School of Political Science and Economics at Waseda University in 2022
+  * Ranked in the top 1 of approximately 863 students in terms of GPA at the School of Political Science and Economics at Waseda University in 2022
 * 2021 Sep.
 The Glory of Waseda Scholarship
-  * Scholarship for studying abroad program at Yale University
+  * Scholarship for the studying abroad program at Yale University

 ### Grants